zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 import (
 	// ...

-	// Rememver to all these other packages for additional image support!
+	// Remember to add all these packages for additional image support!
 	"image"
 	_ "image/jpeg"
 	_ "image/png"